-The Institute will bring together the expertise and insight from its seven founding partner universities, industry partners and other academic institutions to accelerate fundamental research to develop battery technologies, ensuring the UK is well placed to take advantage of the future economic opportunities from emerging technology.
+The Faraday Institution will bring together the expertise and insight from its seven founding partner universities, industry partners and other academic institutions to accelerate fundamental research to develop battery technologies, ensuring the UK is well placed to take advantage of the future economic opportunities from emerging technology.

 The University of Oxford is one of the seven partners in the institute.
 The others are:

 - University College London